Entanglement, Soft Modes, and Celestial Holography

-Entanglement is an essential feature distinguishing quantum and classical physics, and its importance is widely recognized in shaping many properties of complex interacting quantum systems.
-The entanglement between any subsystem $\rMilne$ and its complement can be quantified by evaluating the entanglement entropy:
+Entanglement is a distinguishing feature of quantum physics, shaping many properties of complex interacting systems.
+The entanglement between any subsystem $\rMilne$ and its complement can be quantified by the entanglement entropy:

 \ie{} the von Neumann entropy of the reduced density matrix $\tensor[^\rMilne]{\rho}{}$ describing the state on $\rMilne$.
-Remarkably, the anti-de Sitter/conformal field theory (AdS/CFT) correspondence \cite{Maldacena:1997re} equates the entanglement entropy of subregions in the boundary CFT with a generalized gravitational entropy in the AdS bulk \cite{Ryu:2006ef, Ryu:2006bv, Lewkowycz:2013nqa, Faulkner:2013ana, Rangamani:2016dms}.
-This discovery has been central to many exciting advances in our understanding of quantum gravity using the tools and perspectives of quantum information including \eg{} connections to quantum error correction \cite{Almheiri:2014lwa,Pastawski:2015qua} and insights into the black hole information paradox \cite{Almheiri:2019psf, Penington:2019npb, Almheiri:2019hni}.
+Remarkably, the anti-de Sitter/conformal field theory (AdS/CFT) correspondence \cite{Maldacena:1997re} equates the entanglement entropy of subregions in the boundary \gls{CFT} with a generalized gravitational entropy in the \gls{AdS} bulk \cite{Ryu:2006ef, Ryu:2006bv, Lewkowycz:2013nqa, Faulkner:2013ana, Rangamani:2016dms}.
+This discovery has sparked many exciting advances in our understanding of quantum gravity using the tools of quantum information, including connections to quantum error correction \cite{Almheiri:2014lwa,Pastawski:2015qua} and insights into the black hole information paradox \cite{Almheiri:2019psf, Penington:2019npb, Almheiri:2019hni}.

-Concurrently, over the past decade, gauge and gravity theories in asymptotically flat spacetimes were shown to have a very rich infrared structure \cite{Strominger:2013lka, Strominger:2013jfa, He:2014laa, He:2014cra}.
-In particular, the vacuum of a large class of theories was shown to be infinitely degenerate, with the different vacua related by asymptotic symmetries or, equivalently, the addition of soft particles \cite{He:2014cra, He:2014laa, Kapec:2014opa, He:2015zea}.
-Arising from these developments, celestial holography, \eg{} \cite{Strominger:2017zoo, Raclariu:2021zjz,Pasterski:2021rjz}, proposes a duality between a $(3+1)$-dimensional asymptotically flat spacetime and a celestial (C)CFT in a two-dimensional space.
-Here, it is natural to consider the implications of the soft modes for entanglement in these theories and the role of entanglement entropy in the new holographic framework.
+Concurrently, gauge and gravity theories in asymptotically flat spacetimes were shown to have a very rich infrared structure \cite{Strominger:2013lka, Strominger:2013jfa, He:2014laa, He:2014cra}.
+Here, the vacuum is infinitely degenerate, with different vacua related by asymptotic symmetries or, equivalently, the addition of soft particles \cite{He:2014cra, He:2014laa, Kapec:2014opa, He:2015zea}.
+Arising from these developments, celestial holography, \eg{} \cite{Strominger:2017zoo, Raclariu:2021zjz,Pasterski:2021rjz}, proposes a duality between a $(3+1)$-dimensional asymptotically flat spacetime and a two-dimensional \gls{CCFT}.
+Entanglement and the representation of bulk subregions in the new holographic framework have been unexplored so far.